hirusha-adi/hirusha/docs/study/cie_al/computer_science/paper_4/my_study_notes/chapter_29/notes.md

 #### Factorial

-I'm not very confident about this part
+Below code which goes to the knowledge base is an implementation of the factorial function using recursive rules/goals in prolog taken from the text book.

-Below code which goes to the knowledge base is an implementation of the factorial function using recursive rules/goals in prolog.
+This is **erroneous**.

 ```porlog
 factorial(0, 1).                % base case: 0! = 1